MicrosoftDocs/win32/desktop-src/DirectShow/dv-video-subtypes.md

 ---
-Description: 'A number of subtypes are defined for DV video.
+Description: A number of subtypes are defined for DV video.
 Each has a FOURCC code and a corresponding GUID value.
-Not all of these formats are supported; see the Remarks section for more information.' ms.assetid: 'd8390bd4-0339-4955-992c-92b8c9f6bf88'
+Not all of these formats are supported; see the Remarks section for more information. ms.assetid: d8390bd4-0339-4955-992c-92b8c9f6bf88
 title: DV Video Subtypes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DV Video Subtypes